j-clawson/bdsy-pbh-peru/README.md

 An analysis of child mortality rate in Peru before and after PCV13 implementation in 2015.
 The dataset, sourced from RENACE (Peru's national epidemiological network), includes geographically detailed reports of acute respiratory infections collected by the national surveillance system from 2000 to 2023.
 The project is primarily coded in R.

+> **Note:**This project was developed as part of the inaugural Big Data Summer Immersion at Yale (BDSY).
+Our final poster was presented Symposium on Big Data, Human Health, and Statistics, organized by the Yale School of Public Health on July 24, 2025.